Over 1 day

 - Drive a 2-foot stake into the ground at the top of the slope.
 Put a second stake at the bottom of the slope.

-- Drop a plumb bob from the tape marks on the line to transfer the marks to the ground.
+- Using a plumb bob, drop a line from the tape marks on the mason's line to transfer the marks to the ground.

 - Mark the spot with powdered chalk.